hashicorp/terraform-provider-azuread/docs/resources/service_principal_token_signing_certificate.md

 * `start_date` - The start date from which the certificate is valid, formatted as an RFC3339 date string (e.g. `2018-01-01T01:02:03Z`).

-* `value` - The certificate data, which is pem encoded but does not include the header `-----BEGIN CERTIFICATE-----\n` or the footer `\n-----END CERTIFICATE-----`.
+* `value` - The certificate data, which is PEM encoded but does not include the header `-----BEGIN CERTIFICATE-----\n` or the footer `\n-----END CERTIFICATE-----`.

 ## Import